abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

       Stamps (29):
         This statistic is more an internal statistic than a real indicator of the search.
 It is related to the queue actions during the search.
-The queue is responsible for the reversibility of the search.
-At some points during the search, the current state is pushed on the queue.
-When backtracking, the solver pops those states.
-Everytime a state is pushed or popped, the ``stamp`` counter is increased.
+The queue is responsible for the propagation which occurs when one or more variables domains change.
+Everytime the propagation process is triggered, the ``stamp`` counter is increased.
         Other queue actions also increase this counter.
-For instance, when the queue is frozen or when a reversible action is added [#stamp_increased_by_reversible_actions]_.
+For instance, when the queue is frozen.
 For a simple search, this statistic is more or less equivalent to the length of a pre-order traversal of the search tree (:math:`20` in our case).
         This statistic reflects the amount of work needed by the solver during the search.
 We refer the curious reader to the source code for more details.

-        ..  [#stamp_increased_by_reversible_actions] See the solver's ``AddBacktrackAction()`` method.
+Our :program:`cpviz`'s output of the search tree
+"""""""""""""""""""""""""""""""""""""""""""""""""

+..  only:: draft

     How can we compare the real tree with our :program:`cpviz` output?
 The trick is to observe the construction of the tree one node at a time.
 We construct the real tree node by node from the tree produced by :program:`cpviz`.
 The left image is the :program:`cpviz` output while the right image is the actual tree.